BillNeXX-AI-Technologies/BNX-PLATFORM/README.md

 git push origin dev
 ```

-👉 The dev branch now has the latest tested feature.
+💡 **Explanation:**

+* You switch to `dev`.
+* Pull latest updates (so you don’t overwrite others’ work).
+* Merge your feature branch.
+* Push changes to the remote `dev` branch.

+✅ Result:
+Your feature is now part of the development build for testing.

 ---

-### 🔹 Step 7.2 → Merge Dev → Main (for Production)
+### 🔹 Step 7.2: Merge Dev → Main (Production)

-After full testing on dev, push the final code to **main** for deployment:
+Once all features are tested and verified:

 ```bash
 git checkout main